-To program a block, select an ISO function key on the alphabetic keyboard.
+To program a block, select a DIN/ISO function key on the alphabetic keyboard.
 You can also use the gray contouring keys to get the corresponding G code.

-You only need to make sure that capitalization is active.
+5 You only need to make sure that capitalization is active.

 Example of a positioning block